duolinwang/MusiteDeep/README.md

 ```sh
 python train_kinase.py -h
 ```
+Users can modify the number of transfer layers from the top layers by setting '-transferlayer TRANSFERLAYER'.
 Examples will be shown together with other commands below.

 #### Custom prediction from custom general models and custom kinase-specific models: